Onboarding New Products

 Implementation Best Practice

-The current process for submitting new products is somewhat complicated.
+The current process for submitting new products has many steps.
 It is possible to manually construct a product submission JSON, but doing so may be time consuming, especially if you have a large number of products to onboard.

 We recommend building a UI layer on top of the Product, Product Attributes, and Product Submissions API to simplify the process.
 Reading through this section will help you understand how the process works, and how the APIs can be used in a custom solution.